A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Experiments

 \subsection{Conversion of spherical models into Cartesian ones}

-We use the 3BPA dataset~\citep{LinearACE}, which imposes strong requirements on extrapolation performance, to examine whether converting spherical models into Cartesian ones leads to any change in accuracy.
-We select three categories of models: the strictly local, edge-feature-based Allegro~\citep{Allegro}, the multi-layer message-passing model NequIP~\citep{NequIP}, and the ACE-based MACE~\citep{MACE}.
+The 3BPA dataset~\cite{LinearACE} is used as our primary benchmark, as it imposes strong requirements on extrapolation performance.
+This allows us to examine whether converting spherical models into Cartesian ones leads to any change in accuracy.
+We select three categories of models: the multi-layer message-passing model NequIP~\cite{NequIP}, the ACE-based MACE~\cite{MACE}, and the strictly local, edge-features-based Allegro~\cite{Allegro}.
 It should be noted that the performance of different model architectures is not directly comparable.
-We did not tune hyperparameters to optimize accuracy, because our goal is solely to compare models with identical architectures and hyperparameters under identical training conditions.
-Apart from the possibility that the normalization of the Cartesian models may still be suboptimal, we train all models with the same random seeds and on the same hardware to ensure the fairest comparison possible.
+We did not tune hyperparameters to optimize accuracy, as our goal is solely to compare models with identical architectures and hyperparameters under identical training conditions.
+Apart from the possibility that the normalization of the Cartesian models may still be suboptimal, we train all models on the same hardware to ensure the fairest comparison possible.
+In this work, $L_{\max}$ and $\ell_{\max}$ respectively represent the truncation for node and edge.